• Skip to primary navigation

 My favorite way to cook swordfish!
 I love the extra flavor it adds to the fish.
 Swordfish easily holds its shape for skewers, so I prefer that method.
 I always use a marinade when I grill swordfish - it adds a delicious taste!

 TIP!
-I like to pour about 1-2 TBSP of oil onto a paper towel and rub it onto the grill grates where you’ll add the skewers.
+I like to pour about 1-2 tablespoon of oil onto a paper towel and rub it onto the grill grates where you’ll add the skewers.

 TWO: Baked Swordfish Kebabs